localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 ## State Merging

 Cloud Pods offers various strategies for integrating states into your LocalStack container.
-To activate the merge strategies, you can set `--strategy <strategy>` while loading the Cloud Pod.
 The available strategies are:

 - `overwrite`: This strategy clears the existing state and loads the new state from the Cloud Pod, completely resetting the LocalStack state.